vydd/sketch/README.md

 ### Sketch's usage of CLOS

 The sketch is using `WIDTH` and `HEIGHT` to calculate a hexagon's center.
 These are actually the slots inherited from the `SKETCH` class, made easy to use when drawing by being automatically wrapped inside `WITH-SLOTS` with all slots listed.
-Other inherited slots are `FRAMERATE`, used for setting hard frame rate limits, useful for debugging, but also as a replacement for more complicated timing code.
-It defaults to `:AUTO`.
-Finally, there's `TITLE`, defaulting to `"Sketch"`, and being displayed on the titlebar.
+Other inherited slots are `TITLE`, defaulting to `"Sketch"` and being displayed on the titlebar, `Y-AXIS`, which can be set to `:UP` or `:DOWN` (default), and `COPY-PIXELS` which can be used to switch clearing the screen before drawing frames on or off.

 All of these slots can be set using `DEFSKETCH` syntax, using `WINDOW-OPTIONS`: